virendra-chandure/Validator/README.md

 1. If topic == A, then name will be “a”and description will be more than 10 and less than 100 chars
 2. If topic == B, then name will be “x” and description will be less than 40 chars

-Note: Youc can add more topics D, E, F … In the future and combinations of validation rules on name and description in TopicValidator.java
+Note: You can add more topics D, E, F … In the future and combinations of validation rules on name and description in TopicValidator.java

 **Sample implementation:**
 Given the below object: